Italy's currency is the Euro. Check the current exchange rate by googling USD to euros.

 Digital banking apps like Revolut are becoming popular.
 You may want to look into them and consider setting one up before departing the States.
 Revolut, for example, is widely recognized and convenient, allowing you to exchange money in real-time, spend and withdraw money from ATMs in numerous currencies, and make peer-to-peer payments.

 Be sure to read all of the rules associated with any airline ticket before purchasing!
-As indicated in the Study Abroad Acknowledgement and Release Form, Holy Cross is not responsible for travel expenses - including but not limited to airline tickets and transportation to / from airports - which result from program suspension or termination, schedule changes, flight changes, emergency evacuation, or any other exigency.
+As indicated in the Study Abroad Acknowledgement and Release Form, Holy Cross is not responsible for travel expenses, including but not limited to: airline tickets and transportation to / from airports, in addition to expenses resulting from program suspension or termination, schedule changes, flight changes, emergency evacuation, or any other exigency.
 Such expenses are the sole responsibility of the student.

 All students will be charged Holy Cross home tuition and the standard room charge.
-There is no "board" fee / meal plan charge for the CIEE Mlan program.
+There is no "board" fee / meal plan charge for the CIEE Milan program.

 If you are student who receives financial aid, that aid covers the cost of studying abroad since you pay Holy Cross for tuition while you study abroad, not your host institution, CIEE Milan.

-All students will be billed a mandatory $200 per semester for GLOBAL SECURITY ASSISTANCE and international MEDICAL/TRAVEL INSURANCE provided by International SOS (ISOS) and Cigna Global health/Lloyd’s insurance.
+All students will be billed $225 per semester for GLOBAL SECURITY ASSISTANCE and international MEDICAL/TRAVEL INSURANCE provided by International SOS (ISOS) and Cigna Global health/Lloyd’s insurance.
 (Students are NOT charged the Health Service fee.)
+Coverage is mandatory.

 The College of the Holy Cross Study Abroad Program operates on a home tuition policy.
 Students on Holy Cross-approved study abroad programs will remain continuously enrolled at Holy Cross while studying abroad.
 This status allows students to receive credit at Holy Cross for courses taken abroad.
 Grades earned abroad therefore will appear on a student's Holy Cross transcript.